lyxal/100-Little-Keg-Exercises/README.md

 Each exercise has a question file and an answer file.
 It is reccomended that you don't read the answer file until you have solved the question yourself.

+## Assumed Knowledge

+These things are assumed:

+1. That you know how to program/that you are able to practice what I call "algorithmtic thinking"

+When I say this, I mean that you can fluently use other programming languages, whether esoteric or practical.
+In other words, knowing something like Python, 05AB1E, W or Java will be helpful.
+Knowing languages like Deadfish, HQ9+, etc, _probably_ won't be very helpful.

+2. That you have some sort of knowledge about what stacks are.

+If y'all need a little explanation about what and how stacks work, I suggest you read about how they work, as the main method of data interaction in Keg is using a main stack.
+Some information can be found [here](https://esolangs.org/wiki/Stack) on Esolangs.

+These things aren't assumed:

+- That you've had any interaction with Keg.
+In other words, you can be completely new to Keg, or you can be a Keg master (like [@A-ee](https://github.com/A-ee), who is somehow always able to find ways to golf my Keg programs).

 ## Helpful Resources

 * [Online interpreter](https://tio.run/#keg) _Kindly hosted on Try It Online_